jupyterhub/jupyterhub/examples/service-announcement/README.md

 To be able to render the announcement, include the provide `page.html` template that extends the base `page.html` template.
 Set `c.JupyterHub.template_paths` in JupyterHub's configuration to include the path to the extending template.
-The template changes the `announcement` element and does a JQuery `$.get()` call to retrieve the announcement text.
+The template changes the `announcement` element and does a jQuery `$.get()` call to retrieve the announcement text.

-JupyterHub's configurable announcement template variables can be set for various pages like login, logout, spawn, and home.
+JupyterHub's configurable announcement template variables can be set for various pages like

+ - login, logout, spawn, and home.

  Including the template provided in this example overrides all of those.